owncloud/docs/docs/new-version-branch.md

 12. In `.drone.star` set `latest_version` to `10.x` (on top in section `def main(ctx)`).
 13. In `site.yml` adjust the last **two** branches at `url: https://github.com/owncloud/docs.git` accordingly.
    (in section `content.sources.url.branches`).
 Note, this step is only necessary for the docs repo, but not for the sub repos which are included (like docs-client-desktop).
 14. In `site.yml` in section `asciidoc.attributes`, adjust all `-version` keys related to this repo according the new and former releases.
-Note if those attributes exist in other content sources, they must be set to the identical value to create consitent test builds.
+Note if those attributes exist in other content sources, they must be set to the identical value to create consistent test builds.
 15. In `antora.yml`, check if the version is set to `next` and adjust all version dependent keys if any exist.
 16. Edit the `modules/ROOT/pages/server_releases.adoc` file and manually add/link the pdf files from the former `10.x-2` branch to the `Older ownCloud Server Releases` section (you can copy the changes made from step 1).
 17. Run a build by entering `yarn antora`.
 No build errors or warnings should occur.